ecwpz91/ecwpz91.github.io/_posts/2017-05-17-Creating a LVM Logical Volume.md

 When working with an Ext4 file system, a LE size is used.
 The LE size defines the size of the building blocks used to create logical volumes.

-:information_source: The extent size on LVM are in no way related to the extent sizes that are used on the file systems.
+**Notice** the extent size on LVM is in no way related to the extent sizes that are used on the file systems.

 ## Layer 3: Logical Volume (LV)